-In this business, Gertrude processes payroll, files all related payroll tax reporting information, makes payroll withholding payments and records payroll entries in the general ledger—not uncommon in a smaller organization.
-Also, no second person reviews the W-2s before mailing.
+In this business, Gertrude processes payroll and files all related payroll tax reporting information.
+Additionally, she makes payroll withholding payments and records payroll entries in the general ledger.
+Not uncommon in a small entity.
+Also, no second person reviews the W-2s before they are mailed.

 One person is performing all payroll functions, so her actions are not visible to anyone else.
-Also, no second person–in addition to Gertrude–is reviewing the W-2s before filing.
+Also, no second person is reviewing the W-2s before they are mailed.

 Have someone outside the payroll department review and mail the W-2s.
-(If the W-2s are returned to the payroll clerk, she could change them.)
+Or add an additional person in payroll to create additional segregation of duties.

 Charles Hall is a practicing CPA and Certified Fraud Examiner.
 For the last thirty years, he has primarily audited governments, nonprofits, and small businesses.
 He is the author of The Little Book of Local Government Fraud Prevention and Preparation of Financial Statements & Compilation Engagements.
 He frequently speaks at continuing education events.
 Charles is the quality control partner for McNair, McLemore, Middlebrooks & Co. where he provides daily audit and accounting assistance to over 65 CPAs.
 In addition, he consults with other CPA firms, assisting them with auditing and accounting issues.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.